benber86/benber86.github.io/alcx_early.md

   <img src="assets/alchemix_early_vs_late_investors.png">
 </div>

 While late investors collectively hold over a billion dollar worth of ERC-20 tokens compared to early investor's 280+ millions, that difference is proportional to the number of investors making up each group.
-The average portfolio value for early investors is $137,650 against $161,819 for late investors:
+The average portfolio value for early investors is $137,650 against $161,819 for late investors.
+However the median ERC-20 portfolio value for early investors is $2,764 against $1,194 for late investors.
+This discrepancy between the mean and the median means that there is more inequality among late investors (more - or larger - whales and smaller portfolio values for regular users).

 <div align="center">
   <img src="assets/alchemix_early_vs_late_investors_aggregated_portfolio_value.png">